auth0/docs/articles/client-platforms/vanillajs/10-customizing-lock.md

 ## Lock Options

-Some UI customization can be done via the `options` parameter when creating a `Lock` instance.
+Some UI customizations can be done via the `options` parameter when creating a `Lock` instance.

 ### Theme Options